egison/egison/design/type-pm-compatibility.md

 join $ (cons #$val $)
 ```

+This category is reported only when
+`--nested-structured-primitive-pattern-pattern-warnings` is enabled.
+The
-The diagnostic is based on the `PrimitivePatPattern` AST, not textual matching.
+diagnostic is based on the `PrimitivePatPattern` AST, not textual matching.
 This avoids warnings for comments and ordinary user patterns and correctly
 handles operator precedence.